 When we think about improving our relationships, we often focus on our romantic or family relationships, and we leave our work relationships unexamined.
 That is until something happens.
 Perhaps we are passed up for a promotion, experience conflict with a colleague, or begin to question our current job situation entirely?
+The reality is that the dynamics of our work relationships often mirror our personal relationships.

 Just like in life, in the workplace it’s inevitable that we will experience people doing things that we don’t understand – things we find annoying, hurtful, frustrating, baffling, infuriating and even totally incomprehensible.
 And in every workplace, decisions will be made that we may think are unfair, short-sighted, or just plain wrong.
 We don’t get control over what others do and we don’t always get to make all of the decisions at work, but what we do get to control is how we react and respond.